kenatiod/MUT/Understanding Machine Understanding.md

 Empirical evidence for distributed neural representations has come from a variety of methodological approaches.
 Functional neuroimaging studies using techniques like fMRI have consistently found that complex cognitive tasks engage multiple brain regions in a coordinated fashion, with the specific pattern of activation reflecting the particular demands of the task (Cabeza & Nyberg, 2000; Duncan & Owen, 2000).
 More recently, the application of machine learning methods to neuroimaging data has allowed researchers to decode the information contained in these distributed activation patterns, revealing the rich representational content of brain activity (Haxby et al., 2014; Kriegeskorte & Kievit, 2013).

 At a finer scale, electrophysiological recordings from neurons in animal models and human patients have provided direct evidence for distributed coding schemes.
-For example, studies of the primate visual system have shown that object identity and category membership are encoded by patterns of activity across populations of neurons in inferotemporal cortex (DiCarlo et al., 2012; Hung et al., 2005).
+For example, studies of the primate visual system have shown that object identity and category membership are encoded by patterns of activity across populations of neurons in the inferotemporal cortex (DiCarlo et al., 2012; Hung et al., 2005).
 Similar findings have been reported in other domains, such as the distributed representation of spatial location in hippocampal place cells (Moser et al., 2008) and of motor actions in cortical and subcortical structures (Georgopoulos et al., 1986).

 The distributed nature of neural representation is mirrored by the distributed processing that characterizes brain function.
 Rather than individual brain regions acting in isolation, cognitive neuroscience research has revealed the importance of large-scale brain networks in supporting understanding and other complex cognitive abilities.
 These networks are composed of anatomically and functionally connected regions that show correlated activity over time, and that flexibly reconfigure in response to task demands (Bullmore & Sporns, 2009; Cole et al., 2013).